Johnnydotcom/alx-low_level_programming/0x00-hello_world/README.md

 3-name a script that compiles a C file and creates an executable named cisfun.
 4-puts.c programme that prints a phrase using puts.
 5-printf.c programme that prints a phrase using printf.
+6-size.c a C program that prints the size of various types on the computer it is compiled and run on.
+100-intel a script that generates the assembly code (Intel syntax) of a C code and save it in an output file.
+101-quote.c  a C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19